Optimal Satellite Constellation Configuration Design: A Collection of Mixed Integer Linear Programs

 \section{Abstract}

 Designing satellite constellation systems involves complex multidisciplinary optimization in which coverage serves as a primary driver of overall system cost and performance.
-Among the various design considerations, constellation configuration---how satellites are placed and distributed in space relative to each other---predominantly determines the resulting coverage.
-In constellation configuration design, coverage can be considered either as an objective or a constraint, driven by mission objectives.
-State-of-the-art literature addresses each situation on a case-by-case basis, applying a unique set of assumptions, modeling, and solution methods.
-Although such a problem-based methodology is valuable, users often face implementation challenges when performing trade-off studies across different mission scenarios, as each scenario must be handled distinctly.
-In response, we propose a unifying framework consisting of five mixed-integer linear program formulations that are of practical significance, extensible to more complex mission narratives using additional constraints, and capable of obtaining provably optimal constellation configurations.
-It can handle various metrics and mission scenarios, such as percent coverage, average or maximum revisit times, fixed number of satellites, spatiotemporally varying coverage requirements, and ground-, aerial-, or space-based, static or mobile targets.
-The paper presents several add-ons, case studies, and comparative analyses to demonstrate the versatility of the proposed framework.
+Among the various design considerations, constellation configuration, which dictates how satellites are placed and distributed in space relative to each other, predominantly determines the resulting coverage.
+In constellation configuration design, coverage may be treated either as an optimization objective or as a constraint, depending on mission goals.
+State-of-the-art literature addresses each mission scenario on a case-by-case basis, employing distinct assumptions, modeling techniques, and solution methods.
+While such problem-specific approaches yield valuable insights, users often face implementation challenges when performing trade-off studies across different mission scenarios, as each scenario must be handled distinctly.
+In this paper, we propose a collection of five mixed-integer linear programs that are of practical significance, extensible to more complex mission narratives through additional constraints, and capable of obtaining provably optimal constellation configurations.
+The framework can handle various metrics and mission scenarios, such as percent coverage, average or maximum revisit times, a fixed number of satellites, spatiotemporally varying coverage requirements, and static or dynamic targets.
+The paper presents several case studies and comparative analyses to demonstrate the versatility of the proposed framework.